The Voice (American TV series) season 1

 The Voice is a reality talent show.
 The series is part of the franchise The Voice and is based on a similar competition format in the Netherlands, The Voice of Holland.
 The show is hosted by Carson Daly, with Alison Haislip serving as the backstage and social networking correspondent, and the coaches, all well-known musicians, were Christina Aguilera, CeeLo Green, Maroon 5 frontman Adam Levine and Blake Shelton.
-The inaugural season premiered April 26, 2011 and ended on June 29, 2011 on the live finale.
+The inaugural season premiered April 26, 2011, and ended on June 29, 2011, with the live finale.

-Javier Colon was announced as the winner of the inaugural season, marking Levine's first win as a coach.
+Javier Colon was named the winner of the inaugural season, marking Adam Levine's first win as a coach.